 Cyprus has become a tax haven since it joined the European Union.
 Upon becoming a Cyprus tax resident, UK citizens can receive a large percentage off their income tax bill.
 You just need to declare your international income in Cyprus and then the UK government will not require you to pay more.
 Cyprus is in a tax treaty partnership with 43 countries.

 In case you have resided in Cyprus for at least 183 days in a year, you are then liable to pay Cyprus Income Tax on your worldwide income.
 In order to avoid being taxed on this by the UK government, you need to download DT/Individual Form.
 After completing the form, you need to purchase a Revenue Stamp from the main Post Office in Cyprus.
 Then you need to take the form to the Cyprus Inland Revenue Office to be stamped again.
 Lastly, you need to return it to the UK tax authorities so that they can make the necessary arrangements for your pensions to be paid without deducting UK tax.
+Make sure you don’t make any changes before consulting a professional though as you may do a mis sold pension transfer.
 Although this may take a few months to process, you will receive a rebate from the UK government.
 In case you receive a company and state pension, you can get UK tax relief on both of them.

 Depending on your situation, some potential maximum tax rates calculated for different income levels are as follows: